Dreksh/bazel-swift-openapi-generator/README.md

 )
 ```

+Check the release notes for the updated values to put into the snippet above.

 ### Using the Rule

 In the Bazel package where you want to generate the Swift code from OpenAPI specs, add these lines: